Vishwa0416/Personal-Portfolio/README.md

-# 🌐 Vishwa Wijesekare — Personal Portfolio
+# 🌐 Vishwa Wijesekare's Personal Portfolio

 Welcome to my personal developer portfolio! 🚀
 This is a fully responsive web application built to showcase my projects, technical skills, experience, and achievements as a software engineer and mobile app developer.